Acclimatising safely at altitude and AMS

-Ascend Gradually - The general guideline that is once above 3000m you should increase your sleeping altitude by no more than 300m each day and to take a rest day every 3 days or so.
-Due to local geography this is not always possible so alternative arrangements can work satisfactorily such as progressively higher day hikes from a fixed sleeping altitude before advancing to another.
+The general guideline that is once above 3000m you should increase your sleeping altitude by no more than 300m each day and to take a rest day every 3 days or so.
+Due to local geography, this is not always possible so alternative arrangements can work satisfactorily such as progressively higher day hikes from a fixed sleeping altitude before advancing to another.

-Do not ascend further with AMS symptoms - It is important that you communicate with your trip leader if you have any of the symptoms listed below.
-Usually rest at the same altitude will resolve the symtoms and you will be able to ascend.
+It is important that you communicate with your trip leader if you have any of the symptoms listed below.
+Usually, rest at the same altitude will resolve the symptoms and you will be able to ascend.
 If not we will arrange for you to stay for longer at the same altitude or possibly descend.
 This does not mean that you will be dumped from the trip and sent home, we will make arrangements so that where-ever possible you can stay with or re-join the group or in any case still get the most possible out of the trip.

-Enjoy Yourself - It should not be underestimated what effect a positive frame of mind can have.
+It should not be underestimated what effect a positive frame of mind can have.
 You need to be aware of your body's reactions and condition but try not to fall into the trap of "altitude-paranoia".
-Talk openly with your leaders and team mates about any symptoms, you will find that you are rarely alone.
+Talk openly with your leaders and teammates about any symptoms, you will find that you are rarely alone.